equinor/flownet/docs/parametrization.rst

 The following keys are available for defining the different prior distributions

 distribution
   The type of probability distribution.
+If a model parameter is included, the distribution type must be defined.
+The other parameters below are included depending on choice of distribution.
+The default value distribution type is *uniform*.

 min
+  Depending on modelling choices, this parameter can have different meanings.
-  The minimum value of the chosen prior probability distribution.
+  The parameter can act as the minimum value of the chosen prior probability distribution, or as the low value of a relative permeability modelling parameter when using the SCALrecommendation option in pyscal.

 max
+  Depending on modelling choices, this parameter can have different meanings.
-  The maximum value of the chosen prior probability distribution.
+  The parameter can act as the maximum value of the chosen prior probability distribution, or as the high value of a relative permeability modelling parameter when using the SCALrecommendation option in pyscal.

 base
-  The mode of the prior probability distribution
+  Depending on modelling choices, this parameter can have different meanings.
+  It can act as the mode of the prior probability distribution in a triangular distribution, or as the constant value in a Dirac distribution, or the *base* value of a relative permeability modelling parameter when using the SCALrecommendation option in pyscal.

 mean
   The mean or expected value of the prior probability distribution